w3f/polkadot-spec/docs/chap-runtime-api.md

 - The occupied core assumption ([Definition -def-num-ref-](chap-runtime-api#defn-occupied-core-assumption)).

 **Return**
-- An *Option* value ([Definition -def-num-ref-](id-cryptography-encoding#defn-option-type)) containing the full validation code in an byte array.
+- An *Option* value ([Definition -def-num-ref-](id-cryptography-encoding#defn-option-type)) containing the full validation code in a byte array.
 This value is empty if the parachain Id cannot be found or the assumption is wrong.

 ### -sec-num- `ParachainHost_validation_code_by_hash` {#sect-rt-api-validation-code-by-hash}